How to read food labels

 What to Look For

 Always check the serving size first.
 All the information on the label is based on the serving size.
-Many packages have more than 1 serving.
+Many packages contain more than 1 serving.

-For example, the serving size for spaghetti is usually 2 ounces uncooked, or 1 cup cooked.
+For example, the serving size for spaghetti is most often 2 ounces uncooked, or 1 cup cooked.
 If you eat 2 cups at a meal, you are eating 2 servings.
 That is 2 times the amount of the calories, fats, and other items listed on the label.